Emerging

 Quick Facts

-- Trump visits Mack Truck facility in Pennsylvania
+- Visiting a Mack Truck facility

 - President Donald Trump